-As of publication, a database maintained by the Chronicle of Higher Education indicates that more than 360 public and private colleges across the U.S. will require students to get a coronavirus vaccine, and experts expect more schools to follow suit.
+As of publication, a database maintained by the Chronicle of Higher Education indicates that more than 680 public and private colleges across the U.S. will require students to get a coronavirus vaccine.

 In addition to individual colleges announcing vaccine mandates, some large university systems are also requiring immunization, such as the State University of New York system.
-Others, such as the 23-campus California State University system, plan to adopt mandates pending full approval by the Food and Drug Administration approval of COVID-19 vaccines before mandating inoculation, the CSU system now cites evolving circumstances as the reason for the requirement, pointing to surging coronavirus cases and the spread of the new delta variant.
+The 23-campus California State University system will also require vaccines.
+After previously signaling that it would wait for full Food and Drug Administration approval of COVID-19 vaccines before mandating inoculation, the CSU system now cites evolving circumstances as the reason for the requirement, pointing to surging coronavirus cases and the spread of the new delta variant.

-Read on to learn how colleges are handling COVID-19 vaccinations as the fall semester draws closer.
+Read on to learn how colleges are handling COVID-19 vaccinations as the fall semester draws near.

 Why Colleges Are Requiring Coronavirus Vaccines

 When the pandemic spread across the U.S. in spring 2020, colleges closed en masse, emptied dorms and classrooms, and shifted to remote instruction on the fly.
 Online learning continued — with mixed results — for many colleges into the fall.
 And those that did bring students back to campus limited capacity in residence halls, classrooms and common areas; some installed Plexiglas barriers and distributed masks and other personal protective equipment.

 “Campuses really want to get back to normal operations as quickly as possible,” says Chris Marsicano, an education professor and founding director of the College Crisis Initiative at Davidson College in North Carolina.